As heat records fall in Northeast, some city dwellers flee

 Numerous record highs were expected to be tied or broken in the Northeast, the weather service said.

-Philadelphia was forecast to hit 100 degrees (38 Celsius) Sunday before even factoring in humidity.
+Philadelphia hit 99 degrees (37 Celsius) Sunday before even factoring in humidity.
 Newark, New Jersey, saw its fifth consecutive day of 100 degrees or higher, the longest such streak since records began in 1931.
 Boston also hit 100 degrees, surpassing the previous daily record high of 98 degrees set in 1933.

 At least two heat-related deaths have been reported in the Northeast, with officials warning of the potential for more.